 Maria Lucia is a single working mother.
 She works night shifts while her 7-year-old daughter is cared for by her grandmother.
 Maria Lucia's house was extremely small and dark, with almost no ventilation or natural lighting.
 Her daughter often missed school due to respiratory illnesses related to mold inside their home.
 Through Habitat's renovations project, Maria Lucia had access to a microcredit loan to improve her home.
 Beyond the regular construction work that the house required, Maria Lucia's home also received sustainable solutions for saving water and electricity.
-This means that she is saving over 50% on her utilities bills.
+This means that she is saving over 50 percent on her utility bills.
 She has lowered her financial burden.
 But more importantly, she can rest assured that her family lives in a safe and healthy environment.

-What you can do
+What can you do?

-You can help needy families in Brazil who live in unhealthy and overcrowded homes by taking one of more of the following actions:
+You can help families in need in Brazil who live in unhealthy and overcrowded homes by taking one of more of the following actions: